Tear Jerker: The Godfather

 Bonasera: They made her drink whiskey.
 And then they tried to take advantage of her.
 She resisted.
 She kept her honor.
 So they beat her, like an animal.
 When I went to the hospital, her nose was broken.
 Her jaw was shattered, held together by wire.
 She couldn't even weep because of the pain.
 But I wept.
 Why did I weep?
 She was the light of my life — beautiful girl.
 Now she will never be beautiful again.

-Tom Hagen's reaction to Sonny's death.
+- Tom Hagen's reaction to Sonny's death.
 Particularly in the novel, where it's detailed that he feels as if he has failed.
 He's also the one who has to tell the news to Vito in another heartbreaking scene.
 No wonder he needed a drink first.

 Michael: I, uh, betrayed my wife.
 I betrayed myself.
 I've killed men, and I ordered men to be killed.
 No, it's useless.
 I killed...
 I ordered the death of my brother; he injured me.
 [He now begins to sob] I killed my mother's son.
 I killed my father's son.

 - When Michael has a stroke, after Zasa's assassination attempt.
 It starts out as Nightmare Fuel since it legitimately looked like Al was having one for real.
 It goes into this territory when he shouts one name before his collapse.